uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 #### Recommended SafeGuards
 **1. Escalation Path**

-  - Any question about licensing should be resolved by the Working Group (WG), if the WG cannot resolve it, then the question can be sent to the Technical Steering Committee (TSC)
+  - Any question about licensing should be resolved by the Working Group (WG), if the WG cannot resolve it, then the question can be sent to the Steering Committee
       - LF doesn’t provide legal advice or comments about license compatibility (unless LF identifies some clear incompatibilities)
       - The Steering members may need to involve their Legal Counsel to make a license decision
-      - Only the TSC can decide if a component created by the Project can be delivered under a different license than the Project License
+      - Only the Steering Committee can decide if a component created by the Project can be delivered under a different license than the Project License

 **2. Linked Libraries & 3 Party Software**